heno-1010/heno-1010/README.md

 I'm heno.
 I'm a student aspiring to be an engineer.

-Currently, I’m learning C# with a focus on WPF.
+Currently, I’m learning C# with a focus on WPF and Avalonia.
 <br>

 ### Languages